Meet the Speakers

 Kelsey Bracewell

-After building her love of the outdoors in the mountains of northern Georgia, Kelsey graduated from Brevard College with a dual undergraduate degree in Wilderness Leadership & Experiential Education and Psychology.
-She later graduated with a Master’s of Science in Recreation and Sport Pedagogy from Ohio University and applies her background to the ACA as the Director of Education, Insurance, and Membership.
+After building her love of the outdoors in the mountains of northern Georgia, Kelsey graduated from Brevard College with a dual undergraduate degree in wilderness leadership and experiential education and psychology.
+She later graduated with a Master’s Degree of Science in Recreation and Sport Pedagogy from Ohio University and applies her background to the American Canoe Association (ACA) as the director of education, insurance, and membership.
 She completed her Master’s of Business Administration (MBA) from the University of Mary Washington in Fredericksburg, VA and has since been able to apply all she has learned to create and manage multiple paddling engagement and safety initiatives.
 Using the latest technologies, marketing platforms, and her genuine love for and connection to the paddling community, Kelsey has made a lasting impact on the greater safe boating education and outreach efforts of the ACA, their partners, and other like-minded organizations. americancanoe.org

 Michael Breslin